0x1eef/io-line.rb/README.md

 The following example counts from 1 up to 100.
 The number from the previous iteration is replaced with a number from the current iteration, and the same line is reused until the iteration is completed.
-It is possible to end the current line, and move onto the next line with the `IO::Line#end` method.
+It is possible to end the current line, and move onto the next line with the `IO::Line#end` method:

  ```ruby
 require "io/line"